armbian/build/README.md

 - Use proven sources
 - Create SD images for various boards: Cubieboard, BananaPi, Cubox, Humminboard, Olimex, ...
 - Well documented, maintained & easy to use
-- Boot loaders and kernel images are compiled and cached
+- Boot loaders and kernel images are compiled and cached.

-    ```shell
+    ```bash
 	#!/bin/bash
 	#
 	# Edit and execute this script - Ubuntu 14.04 x86/64 recommended